Q: What is an online school?

 Q: How are online schools approved to operate?

 A: Online schools must be approved to operate (“chartered”) by the Ohio Department of Education (ODE).
-As of 2013, the ODE approves no more than five new online schools each year.
+The ODE approves no more than five new online schools each year.
 The ODE’s criteria for approval is based largely on the proposed sponsor’s experience in education and the quality of education that the ODE determines the school’s proposed sponsor and/or operator is able to provide.
 If approved, an online school must continue to comply with the standards for operation adopted by the ODE.
 The online school must also abide by the contract with its sponsoring entity.

 Q: How are online schools funded?